-Only DHCP for IPv4 is supported.
+DHCP are supported on the both IPv4 and IPv6 interface.
 The operator must provide an IP address through a DHCP server.

 Replace default route:

 If checked, the default gateway pulled from the DHCP server will override the current one upon connection.